 Minnesota Alternative Teacher Certification

-Minnesota acknowledges various routes to alternative teacher certification for teacher candidates who already have a bachelor’s degree.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 The Minnesota Professional Educator Licensing and Standards Board (PELSB) oversees the requirements for alternative certification in the state.
-Read more on these options below and find out how you may be able to earn your teaching license through an alternative route.
+If you don’t have your bachelor’s degree, see our guide to traditional route certification in Minnesota.
+If you do have your bachelor’s, continue reading and find out how you may be able to earn your teaching license through an alternative route.

 Requirements for Alternative Certification